joelkarn/veiled-deceit/README.md

 To get started with "Veiled Deceit," follow these steps to download and run the project:

 ### 1. Download Godot 4.3
-Download the latest version of Godot 4.3 from the [official Godot website](https://godotengine.org/download/archive/4.3-dev6/)).
+Download the latest version of Godot from the official website.
 Ensure you choose the correct version for your operating system.

 ### 2. Clone the Repo
 Open your terminal or command prompt and run the following command to clone the repository: